bmiegemolle/airvantage-api-shell/README.md

 Two main topics should be addressed soon:

 1. Remove the limitations described above.
-2. Implement commands to create or remove systems, to create operations, etc.
+2. Implement commands to create systems, operations, etc.